samuelMeddows/Terraform-101/README.md

 1. Only execute terraform from a trusted machine.
 2. Employ terrfrom state backends that use data encryption.
 3. Principle of least privledge is applied to state files.

+### Passing Input Variable Values using Environment Variables using PowerShell